RC-002/atomic-arbitrage-execution/src/README.md

 - Confirm that all parameters in the `.env` file are correctly set before deployment.

+### 4. In-Depth Flow of the Contract

+This section explains how the contract processes an arbitrage request step-by-step:

+#### **1. Whitelisting Check**
+- The contract begins by verifying if the sender of the transaction is whitelisted.
+- If the sender is not whitelisted, the request is reverted immediately.

+#### **2. Record Initial WETH Balance**
+- If the sender is whitelisted, the contract notes the initial WETH balance of the contract, denoted as `balanceBeforeArbitrageSwaps`.

+#### **3. Decode Arbitrage Request Parameters**
+- The calldata is decoded to extract:
+  - `amountIn`: The initial input amount for the arbitrage.
+  - `minIncreaseInWeth`: The minimum acceptable profit in WETH for the arbitrage to proceed.
+  - `firstHop`: The starting pool for the arbitrage sequence.
+- **Key Detail:** The contract processes the swaps in reverse order, meaning the swap method of the last pool in the arbitrage sequence is called first.

+#### **4. Processing Each Pool in the Arbitrage Sequence**
+For each pool in the arbitrage request, the following steps are executed based on the type of pool:

+##### **4.1 If the Pool is a Uniswap V3 Pool**
+- Call the `swap` method of the Uniswap V3 pool.
+- The pool transfers the `amountOut` in `tokenOut` to the contract and triggers the callback `uniswapV3SwapCallback` with:
+  - `amountIn`
+  - `amountOut`
+  - The calldata provided in the request.
+- Inside the callback:
+  - Decode the current hop.
+  - Verify that `msg.sender` matches the pool address to prevent spoofing.
+- Remove the current hop from the calldata by slicing 21 bytes.
+- If there is a next hop, call the `swap` method of the next pool.
+- If this is the last pool in the sequence, pay the `amountIn` in `tokenIn` owed to the pool.

+##### **4.2 If the Pool is a Uniswap V2 Pool**
+- Call the `swap` method of the Uniswap V2 pool.
+- The pool transfers the `amountOut` in `tokenOut` to the contract and triggers the callback `uniswapV2Call` with:
+  - `amountOut`
+  - The calldata provided in the request.
+- Inside the callback:
+  - Decode the current hop.
+  - Verify that `msg.sender` matches the pool address to ensure authenticity.
+- Remove the current hop from the calldata by slicing 21 bytes.
+- Calculate the `amountIn` owed to the pool:
+  - Fetch the pool reserves.
+  - Use the Uniswap V2 library's `getAmountIn` function to compute the required `amountIn` based on the reserves and the already transferred `amountOut`.
+  - **Note:** The reserves are updated after the swap, ensuring the correct `amountIn`.
+- If there is a next hop, call the `swap` method of the next pool.
+- If this is the last pool, pay the `amountIn` owed to the pool.

+##### **Important Note:**
+- The next pool is always called in the callback of the current pool.
+- Only in the final pool’s callback does the contract start settling the owed amounts.
+- This ensures that the required `amountIn` for each pool is always available during execution.
+- The callback of the first pool is returned last, completing the entire sequence.

+#### **5. Final Balance Validation**
+- After all swaps are completed, the contract computes its final WETH balance (`balanceAfterArbitrageSwaps`).
+- It verifies that the profit (`balanceAfterArbitrageSwaps - balanceBeforeArbitrageSwaps`) exceeds the `minIncreaseInWeth` specified in the request.
+- If this condition is not met, the transaction reverts to prevent unprofitable or erroneous arbitrage execution.

+---

 ## Off-Chain Component - The RUST Code